It’s time to face the facts, if you haven’t already, in business and life your reputation matters.

-2) You’re Making a Friend
+2) Make a Friend

 3) Seek Feedback

 Everyone of your customers has a different perspective.

 4) It’s About The Experience

-You’re job is to provide a template that will best present an experience for your customers to follow.
-When you do this effectively they’ll be telling anyone who listens about your company.
+If you can provide a guide that will present an experience and value for your customers, you’ll have them for life.
+And, when you do this effectively they’ll be telling anyone who listens about your company.

 Every Customer is Special

-There is no better way to build trust than by offering reliable customer service that always ceases to amaze.
+There is no better way to build trust than by offering reliable, thoughtful customer service that always ceases to amaze.